 - Unsolid supporting documents

-Keep reading below text lines will help you to get a better understanding of each reason!
+Keep reading the below text lines will help you to get a better understanding of each factor!

 Despite the fact that you with your Pakistani nationality may provide proof of your address, there can still be several further investigations on your mortgage agreements, business contracts and many other documents in need.